 At one time retailers focused only on facilitating online sales through their e-commerce offerings.
 However, the way in which customers use online retail has changed significantly.
 Many still buy directly online but an increasing number of consumers will use a website first to find out more about products and services before visiting a store to make a purchase.

 Some suppliers servicing retailers across multiple categories are already adept at fitting their delivery schedule around online retail requirements, whether items are ordered online or via services like click-and-collect.
-However, suppliers must apply this kind of thinking to anticipating demand for products and services in store as this can be equally as spontaneous and fast-moving.
+However, suppliers must apply this kind of thinking to anticipate demand for products and services in store as this can be equally as spontaneous and fast-moving.

 Even for those suppliers that are already doing this, it is not advisable to become complacent.
 Suppliers should continuously work alongside their retail clients to gain a better understanding of the most popular products being purchased and through which channels.
 This means putting a system in place that treats online and in store demand equally.
 It is no longer safe to assume that online is the fastest moving route to market – in store demand is directly influenced by online research so it is even more important that initial interest is capitalised on.
 This means retailers must have the right stock and quantities actually available in-store.